Tag: planning productivity

 All that is to add, if something you read here seems familiar then maybe that’s on purpose.

-• One Month Incremental
+• Month Incremental

-I am a big proponent of a common idea called incrementalism, the notion that big things don’t happen all at once, but rather by chipping away at a problem with steadfast effort and persistence.
+If you keep reading, you will learn one big theme from me: I am a big proponent of a common idea called incrementalism, the notion that big things don’t happen all at once, but rather by chipping away at a problem with steadfast effort and persistence.

 Writing a little bit each day.

-Mastering one new skill at a time.
+Mastering a new talent by honing one new skill at a time.

 Practice, repetition, and patience.